pabloriera/ofxKCoreN/README.md

-# Kinect Core Vision from https://github.com/patriciogonzalezvivo/KinectCoreVision extended for using a grid of kinects
+# Kinect Core Vision

+Based on https://github.com/patriciogonzalezvivo/KinectCoreVision tweaked for using a grid of kinects

 Tested and working with: